Harvard University Scholarships for Minority Students

 Whether you’re planning on attending Harvard or any college for that matter, your number one worry probably isn’t registering for classes, or what dorm you’ll live in, but rather how you’ll pay for college.
 There are many options available, but most of them will be hard to obtain and cost money themselves.
 Common methods include obtaining money from parents, taking out student loans, receiving financial aid, and winning scholarships and grants.

 Traditionally, it has been difficult for minorities to obtain student scholarships from Harvard University because they generally weren’t well qualified enough to be awarded them and there was a degree of racism which left out many students from receiving the Harvard scholarships which make paying for college much easier.
+There are some nice scholarships available for minorities who wish to attend Harvard University.
+Below you will find a select few that are worth mentioning.

 ALLEN D. AND MARION L. RUBIN SCHOLARSHIP FUND